Python Turtle - Lesson 6¶

 2print("not False:", not False)

-Predict what you think will be written to the Shell when your run this code.
+Predict what you think will be printed in the Shell when you run the code

 The and operator¶

-The and operator and the or operator are a little bit more complicated.
+The and and or operators are a bit more tricky.

-The and operators will return True if all the values in the operation are True.
+The and operator will only return True if every value is True.

-Again, change your code so it reflects the code below:
+Change your code so it matches the code below.

 1print("True and True is:", True and True)